-For complete details, please see the link to the Upcoming Events calendar in the bottom right hand corner of this page.
+For complete details, please see the link to the Upcoming Events calendar in the top right hand corner of this page.

 Research Issues will resume on Tuesday, September 5.
 Happy Summer Everyone!

 On August 1st, Dr. Emma Quiles Fernandez, from the University of Barcelona, will take up the 2016 Horowitz Teacher Education Research Scholar position.
 In Fall 2016, Emma will begin a fall and winter term seminar series on care and caring.

 Starting on September 22, this reading group will unfold in a seminar format and is intended to engage participants in an exploration of care, caring and curriculum making, with particular emphasis on the educational relationship, a relationship expressed through sensitivity, love, touch, gesture, listening, and pedagogical tone.

 The purpose of the seminar is to rethink, share, and discuss questions we discover as we bring our experiences alongside the readings.
 We will think together, think out loud, and think in community.
 We will engage in all of this as an educational and transformative practice that allows us to create a relationship between our educational practices with children in schools and with students in University classrooms.

 Dr. Emma Quiles-Fernández, the 2016 Horowitz Teacher Education Research Scholar, will facilitate the reading group.
 For more information, please contact Emma by email at email@example.com or by phone.

 Reconsidering Teacher Education Seminar Series